Cost of Training

 Candidate fees.
 The information provided above show that overall the examinations run at a deficit.
 However, the College and faculties are mindful that junior doctors face financial pressure during their training.
 Therefore, the College and faculties have not increased exam fees above the cost of inflation.

 Tax deductibility.
-All exam dates and fees are set out on the College and faculties websites.
 The College and faculties are aware that trainees who sit examinations as part of a training programme can claim tax relief on their exam fees.
 Whilst in a training programme trainees can also claim tax relief on membership fees.
-In order to assist trainees in the reclaiming of tax adjustments, we have provided a template which can be used to request a refund of tax paid.
+Please visit HMRC for further information on how to claim.